zoekirsh/programming-univbasics-4-abstracting-work-with-hashes-lab-sfo01-seng-ft-111620/README.md

 ## Introduction

-We have created hashes and now we can move on to practicing reading and updating them.
-Instead of simply requiring you to access and change hash values, we're going to use methods to add a bit of abstraction.
+We have created hashes, and now we can move on to practicing reading and updating them.
+Instead of merely requiring you to access and change hash values, we're going to incorporate methods to add a bit of abstraction.

 **Reminder:** Hashes can be read and updated using brackets: